Careers and Employability Service

 • You don’t need any pre-existing expertise or experience working remotely: if you have access to a computer with a webcam and microphone and an internet connection, you can get fully involved.

-• There are no rooms to book or travel expenses to pay, you can access the NCC from your own home
+• There are no rooms to book or travel expenses to pay; you can collaborate with your group and your client from your home, or campus

 The NCC will be mainly delivered through Moodle, Microsoft Office 365 (including Teams) and over email, available to you via your university account.